franco954/franco954/README.md

 <p>

-I'm Franco Alejandro Nuñez, a 24-year-old Software Engineer based in Buenos Aires, Argentina 🇦🇷, specializing in the MERN stack.
-I've transitioned from a DevOps Engineer to my current role as a Technology Architect, shaping innovative solutions for the digital landscape.
+I'm Franco Nuñez, a 24-year-old Devops Engineer based in Buenos Aires, Argentina 🇦🇷.
+Passionate about technology and always looking for new challenges.

-Passionate about continual growth 🚀, I thrive on collaborative work and value constructive feedback for personal and professional development 👥.